NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 project methodology example

 Adaptive project framework (APF) is a project management methodology that involves making decisions as the project progresses.
 It is also known as Agile project management and is used in IT, product development, and software projects.
-APF is more iterative than sequential, which means tasks are repeated multiple times instead of once.
+APF is more iterative than sequential, meaning tasks are repeated multiple times rather than once.
+This flexibility also facilitates deeper collaboration with corporate training partners like IPM, which helps workforce scale while adjusting to new project demands.

 8. Lean Methodology